Mousa, Shetland: Geography

-Mousa lies a mile off the east coast of Mainland Shetland in the parish of Dunrossness about 15 nmi south of Lerwick.
+Mousa lies directly on the 60th parallel, 60 degrees north of the equator and 30 degrees south of the North Pole.
+It lies 1 nmi off the east coast of Mainland Shetland in the parish of Dunrossness about 15 nmi south of Lerwick.
 Almost divided in two by inlets, East and West Hams, the island is 1+1/2 mi long and almost 1 mi in maximum width.
 Geologically beds of hard sandstone alternate with muddy limestones that weather to produce fertile soil.
 A quarry provided flagstones for Lerwick.